stochasticHydroTools/libmobility-paper-examples/rheology_shear/README.md

 To generate data, run the main simulation file `shear.py`.
 There are three plotting codes contained within the `plotting/` directory:
 1. `shear_plot.py` will create the viscosity curves at different multiblob resolutions.
 2. `optix.py` will create the 3D visualization of blob-wise stress.
 3. `rigid_spheres.py` will create the visualization of the different rigid multiblob resolutions as the inset.
-Also requires plotoptix (see above).

-`shear.ipynb` is a pre-rendered notebook that calls conducts the simulation and renders the results, calling all of the above.
+`shear.ipynb` is a pre-rendered notebook that runs all of the simulations and renders the results, by calling all of the above.